grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-docker.md

 To set up eBPF profiling with Grafana Agent on Linux, you need to:

 - Verify that your system meets the requirements.
 - Create a Grafana Agent configuration file.
-For more information, see [Configuration reference][config-reference].
+For more information, refer to the [Configuration reference][config-reference].
-- Run the Grafana Agent.
+- Run Grafana Agent or Grafana Alloy.
-- Finally, verify that profiles are received.
+- Verify that profiles are received.

+{{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}

 ## Prerequisites